What Makes a Person an Alcoholic?

 - Clammy skin

-Alcohol works on the brain by effecting its pathways of communication.
+- Brain: By affecting it's pathways of communication.
 It can also change the way the brain works which causes changes to a person’s behaviors, effectively changing their personality characteristics.

 Treatment For Alcohol Addiction